 Tips For Observing Jupiter

-The Public Domain Jupiter Image at right was Supplied by NASA/NSSDC
+The Public Domain Jupiter Image below was Supplied by NASA/NSSDC

 This Site Not Endorsed by NASA

-The Jupiter image above right is typical of what an amateur astronomer might
+The Jupiter image above is typical of what an amateur astronomer might

 see on a good evening with a 10 inch or so telescope.
 Actually, the colors here